Harish-sri-ragunath-V/Contact_Manager/README.md

 - Persistent storage (SQLite / Postgres / other) — configurable
 - Simple REST API and optional UI (web or CLI) to manage contacts
 - Tests and basic CI (add CI config if desired)

-## Demo

-Add screenshots or a link to a hosted demo here.

 ## Tech stack